How to Transfer and Get Copies of Your Medical Records

 If you need Group Health staff to copy medical records and send directly to a health care facility or provider outside of Group Health, there is no charge.
 This is considered continuing care and transfer of care.

 If you are requesting copies of medical records for yourself, you will get the first six pages free of charge.
 Additional pages will result in a copy fee being applied.
 In addition, postage and sales tax may be charged.
 You may be invoiced or required to pay applicable fees prior to obtaining the copies.
-If charges exceed $10, payment may be required prior to receipt.
 Information disclosed pursuant to this authorization will not be redacted.
 Additional fees may apply if redaction is required.

 If you are requesting records to be disclosed directly to yourself, the following charges apply (updated Nov.
 10, 2014):